LSDOlab/modopt/README.md

 ```

 ## Testing
-To verify that the package works correctly, install `pytest` using
+To verify that the installed package works correctly, install `pytest` using
 ```sh
 pip install pytest
 ```